 The greatest threat to life is

-Patients should be hospitalized and closely monitored with serial measurements of vital capacity.
+Patients with botulism should be hospitalized and closely monitored with serial measurements of vital capacity.
 Progressive paralysis prevents patients from showing signs of respiratory distress as their vital capacity decreases.
-Respiratory impairment requires management in an ICU, where intubation and mechanical ventilation are readily available.
+Respiratory impairment requires management in an intensive care unit, where intubation and mechanical ventilation are readily available.
 Improvements in such supportive care have reduced the mortality rate to < 10%.

 Patients with wound botulism require wound debridement and parenteral antibiotics such as penicillin or metronidazole.

-A new heptavalent equine antitoxin (A to G) is now also available in the US; it replaces the older trivalent antitoxin.
+A heptavalent equine botulinum antitoxin (HBAT [A to G]) is available in the US; it replaces the older trivalent antitoxin.
 Antitoxin does not inactivate toxin that is already bound at the neuromuscular junction; therefore, preexisting neurologic impairment cannot be reversed rapidly.
 (Ultimate recovery depends on regeneration of nerve endings, which may take weeks or months.)
 However, antitoxin may slow or halt further progression.
 In patients with wound botulism, antitoxin can reduce complications and mortality rate.

-Antitoxin should be given as soon as possible after clinical diagnosis and not delayed to await culture results.
-Antitoxin is less likely to be of benefit if given > 72 h after symptom onset.
+Antitoxin should be given as soon as possible after clinical diagnosis and not delayed to await culture or toxicology results.
+Antitoxin is less likely to be of benefit if given > 72 hours after symptom onset.

 Because even minute amounts of C. botulinum toxin can cause serious illness, all materials suspected of containing toxin require special handling.
 Toxoids are available for active immunization of people working with C. botulinum or its toxins.
 Details regarding specimen collection and handling can be obtained from state health departments or the CDC.